Rainbow Saturation: Lower bounds on

 In the statement, we use $G+H$ to denote the graph join of $G$ and $H$, the graph consisting of disjoint copies of $G$ and $H$ along with every possible edge in between; i.e., $V(G+H)=V(G)\cup V(H)$ and $E(G+H)=E(G)\cup E(H)\cup\{xy:x\in V(G),y\in V(H)\}$.
 This will show up repeatedly in the remainder of this document.

 \begin{thm}[Erd\H{o}s-Hajnal-Moon 1964] For $2\le r\le n$, we have Further, the unique extremal graph is $K_{r-2}+E_{n-r+2}$, where $E_{n-r+2}$ is the empty graph on $n-r+2$ vertices. \end{thm}

-\begin{thm} For $k\ge 4$, we have $\satr(n,K_r)>\tfrac{5}{4}\sat(n,K_r)$. \end{thm}
+\begin{thm} For $ 4\leq r \leq n$, we have $\satr(n,K_r)\geq \sat(n,K_r)+n-2r+3$. \end{thm}

-\begin{proof} First, notice that if $G$ is rainbow $K_r$-saturated and if there are no two nonadjacent vertices $xy$ of degree $r-2$, then they must have the same neighborhood (since adding $xy$ creates a $K_r$), and this neighborhood must be a $K_{r-2}$.
-Copying a non incident color from this $K_{r-2}$ we color $xy$ to create a non rainbow $K_r$, contradicting that $G$ is rainbow $K_r$-saturated.\\
+\begin{proof} First, notice that if $G$ is rainbow $K_r$-saturated then any two nonadjacent vertices $x,y$ have at least $r-2$ neighbors in common, since adding $xy$ creates a $K_r$.
+Suppose that there are two nonadjacent vertices $x,y$ that have exactly $r-2$ neighbors in common.
+This neighborhood must be a $K_{r-2}$.
+Copying a non-incident color from this $K_{r-2}$ (in a rainbow $K_r$-free coloring of $G$) we color $xy$ to create a rainbow $K_r$-free coloring of $G+xy$, contradicting that $G$ is rainbow $K_r$-saturated.
+Therefore, any two nonadjacent vertices in $G$ have at least $r-1$ neighbors in common.\\